 While working with rural churches, I have noticed many are quick to claim their friendliness level as high.
 They believe the warm and fuzzy family feel is inviting to everyone.
+I have seen this in both small and larger churches.
 However, the family feel is often a big part of the problem, because the family typically doesn't include outsiders.
 There's nothing more unfriendly than awkward stares and internal conversations.

 Being a friendly church to outsiders must become a part of the mission, meaning the why becomes more important than the what.
 Why be friendly?
 Because friendly churches get talked about.
 They're like a good restaurant; you don't need a billboard, because you can't hide a good restaurant.
 In Gary McIntosh's book, What Every Pastor Should Know there were a number of interviews conducted with people who visited a church for the first time.
 They were asked, "What made the biggest impression?
 What effected your decision to return the following week?"
 It wasn't the eloquent preaching, excellent worship or the fun-filled kid's ministry; it was the friendliness factor.
 They based their decision to return on how they were treated.
 The interview proved that the number one answer by far was the friendliness of the people.
 Gary goes on to say, they determined the level of friendliness by the number of people who talked with them.
 Many conversations equaled friendliness.